 Home Remedies for Amyloidosis

 Considering that the digestive tract is one of the main targets of improperly folded protein deposition, the gastrointestinal system of amyloidosis patients is particularly fragile and prone to damage.
 Therefore, ensuring that you have a diet high in fiber is essential, because it can facilitate smoother passage and function of the bowels, and also improve nutrient uptake from foods you eat.
-Anything you can do to boost your bowel health is important, and a high fiber diet should be at the top of that list.

 Fruits and Vegetables